 There is no other way to look at it.
 As the facts about wind energy show, it's a crucial source for our renewable energy future.
 It can supply enough energy for us to thrive.
 With this in mind, we should identify the advantages and disadvantages of wind energy.

 Using the wind as a source of energy will not pollute the environment.
-In comparison to fossil fuels, wind power is cleaner and readily available.
+In comparison to fossil fuels, wind power advantages include being cleaner and readily available.
 We cannot ignore wind turbine manufacturing, installation, and transportation.
 However, once installed, there are no emissions.
 This makes it extremely green and clean.

 Potentially wind power could generate all of our future electricity needs8.
 In fact, teams of scientists have found that global generating potential is more than 400 Terawatts.
 It is possible to harness the wind anywhere it blows with the correct technology.

 When you consider the potential of onshore wind farms and offshore wind farms, wind energy looks set to grow on a massive scale.
 This raises the prominence of the debate on the advantages and disadvantages of wind energy even further.

 The wind originates from the sun, so as long as the sun shines, we will always have wind.
 According to scientists, the sun is likely to burn for another 5 billion years providing ample opportunity for generating electricity cleanly.
 The future of fossil fuels is very different in contrast.